 - Partnerships, LLC, and S corporation shareholders should file report income and deductions from their Schedule K-1 with their personal income tax returns on this date or request an extension of time to file.

-*April 18 is the last day file a 2021 tax return…unless you file an application for an automatic six-month extension with the IRS, which is also due on April 18.
-If you employ a nanny, maid, gardener or other household worker, you also have until April 18 to file Schedule H and pay their employment taxes.
+*Apr.
+18 is the last day to file a 2022 tax return…unless you apply for an automatic six-month extension with the IRS, form 4868, which is also due on Apr.
+18. If you employ a nanny, maid, or gardener, or other household workers, you also have until Apr.
+18 to file Schedule H and pay their employment taxes.

-- 15th – Second payment of quarterly estimated tax payments for 2022 is due.
+- 15th – The second quarterly estimated tax payment for 2023 is due.

 - Military Personnel on Duty Outside the U.S. File 2021 Tax Return